 The best way to determine whether or not a Consumer Proposal could be a solution for you is to contact a Licensed Insolvency Trustee at Sands & Associates for a confidential assessment.
 Consultations are always free and you’ll walk away with information about not only Consumer Proposals, but other possible options and solutions specific to your situation.

 Learn more about Consumer Proposals today!
-Contact Sands & Associates for a free, confidential consultation.
+Book a free, confidential consultation with a local BC Licensed Insolvency Trustee now.